-Types of cooling tower | Cooling Tower Basic Calculations
+Types of Cooling Tower | Cooling Tower Basic Calculations

 Cooling towers are a very important part of many process plants and power plants.
 The make-up water source is used to refill water lost to evaporation.
-Hot water from heat exchangers/condenser is sent to the cooling tower.
-After reducing the temperature of water in cooling tower and is sent back to the condenser /exchangers or to other units for further process.
+Hot water from heat exchangers/condensers is sent to the cooling tower.
+After reducing the temperature of water in the cooling tower and is sent back to the condenser /exchangers or to other units for further process.

-Drift: From a cooling tower water lost due to liquid droplets entrained in the exhaust air.
+- Drift: From a cooling tower water lost due to liquid droplets entrained in the exhaust air.
 It is independent of water lost by evaporation.

-Heat exchange/ Condenser It is a device for transferring heat from one substance to another.
+- Heat exchange/ Condenser – It is a device for transferring heat from one substance to another.

-Concentration : The process of increasing solids per unit volume of solution also the amount of material dissolved in a unit volume of solution.
+- Concentration: The process of increasing solids per unit volume of solution also the amount of material dissolved in a unit volume of solution.

-Makeup : Water added to the circulating water in cooling tower system to replace water lost by evaporation, blowdown, drift and leakage
+- Makeup: Water added to the circulating water in cooling tower system to replace water lost by evaporation, blowdown, drift and leakage

-Drift eliminators: An assembly constructed of plastic, cement board, wood, or other material that minimize the entrained water moisture from the discharged air.
+- Drift eliminators: An assembly constructed of plastic, cement board, wood, or other material that minimize the entrained water moisture from the discharged air.

-Exhaust air : The mixture of air and its associated vapor leaving the cooling tower system
+- Exhaust air: The mixture of air and its associated vapor leaving the cooling tower system

-Louvers : Members installed horizontally in a cooling tower wall to provide openings through which the air enters into the system while also containing the falling water within the tower.
+- Louvers: Members installed horizontally in a cooling tower wall to provide openings through which the air enters into the system while also containing the falling water within the tower.
 Usually Louvers are installed at an angle to the direction of air flow to the cooling tower.

-Fundamental Concept of Cooling Tower : Heat is transferred from water drops to the surrounding atmospheric air by the transfer of latent heat and sensible heat.
+Heat is transferred from water drops to the surrounding atmospheric air by the transfer of latent heat and sensible heat.

 Types of Cooling Towers

-Cooling towers mainly classified into two sub-divisions
+Cooling towers are mainly classified into two sub-divisions

-1. Mechanical draft cooling tower
+- Mechanical draft cooling tower

-2. Natural draft cooling tower
+- Natural draft cooling tower

 Mechanical draft water-cooling tower: